8’544’527

 Click on the map to select a canton

-Between 1985 and 2005, 81% of women for only 19% of men obtained a diploma in healthcare.
-What is even more striking is the gender gap between high-paying jobs and less-paying jobs.
-Indeed, over ten years, 93% of woman studied to become caregivers, nurses and midwives, whereas only 38% received a diploma to become a dentist or a doctor.
-As salary equity is often used as an argument to show gender equality in an industry, the access to high-paying jobs should also be given for the sake of transparency; it still remains more difficult for women to access top-management postions and "prestigious" occupations.
-The following interactive dataviz entitles to show this disparity in healthcare studies.
-Note that in the dataset, gender was considered as a binary.
+Between 1985 and 2005, 81% of women, compared to only 19% of men, obtained diplomas in healthcare.
+What's even more striking is the gender gap between high-paying and low-paying jobs in the field.
+Over the course of a decade, 93% of women pursued careers as caregivers, nurses, and midwives, while only 38% pursued diplomas to become dentists or doctors.
+While salary equity is often cited as evidence of gender equality within an industry, access to high-paying positions should also be considered for transparency.
+Despite strides in this direction, it remains more challenging for women to secure top-management positions and enter "prestigious" occupations.
+The following interactive data visualization aims to illustrate this disparity in healthcare studies.
+It's important to note that in the dataset, gender was treated as a binary variable.

 Professions de la santé selon le sexe: diplômes délivrés depuis 1980